jamestjw/tiger/README.md

 2. Parsing to AST
 3. Semantic analysis
 4. Production of activation records
-5. Translation to intermediate representation
+5. Translation to intermediate representation (IR)
+6. Producing basic blocks and traces from IR
+7. Instruction selection (Risc-V)

 ## Postprocessing
 A few steps need to be taken before the code can actually be run (this is only necessary if certain files are edited).
 All of the below operations are idempotent.
 A `./run_postprocessing.sh` bash file is included to run all of the below steps.